GWC0016 Greater Wellington Website Forrest banner

 Planting

-Over 2021 and 2022 we planted over 1.2 million trees.
-This equates to a plant being put in the ground every four seconds during the planting seasons.
+In 2023 we planted almost 1 million trees across the region.
 Planting helps to conserve soil, improve water quality and remove greenhouse gases.

 Planting